Roscoe Mitchell: Creative Arts Collective and beyond

 Mitchell and the others returned to the States in 1971.
 After having been back in Chicago for three years, Mitchell then established the Creative Arts Collective (CAC) in 1974 that had a similar musical aesthetic to the AACM.
 The group was based in East Lansing, Michigan and frequently performed in auditoriums at Michigan State University.
 Mitchell also formed the Sound Ensemble in the early 1970s, an "outgrowth of the CAC" in his words, that consisted mainly of Mitchell, Hugh Ragin, Jaribu Shahid, Tani Tabbal, and Spencer Barefield.

 In the 1990s, Mitchell started to experiment in classical music with such composers/artists such as Pauline Oliveros, Thomas Buckner, and Borah Bergman, the latter two of which formed a trio with Mitchell called Trio Space.
 Buckner was also part of another group with Mitchell and Gerald Oshita called "Space" in the late 1990s.
 He then conceived the Note Factory in 1992 with various old and new collaborators as another evolution of the Sound Ensemble.

 He lived in the area of Madison, Wisconsin and performed with a re-assembled Art Ensemble of Chicago.
 In 1999, the band was hit hard with the death of Bowie, but Mitchell fought off the urge to recast his position in the group, stating simply "You can't do that" in an interview with Allaboutjazz.com editor-in-chief Fred Jung.
 The band continued on despite the loss.

 Mitchell has made a point of working with younger musicians in various ensembles and combinations, many of whom were not yet born when the first Art Ensemble recordings were made.
 Mainly from Chicago, these players include trumpeter Corey Wilkes, bassist Karl E. H. Seigfried, and drummer Isaiah Spencer.

 In 2007, Mitchell was named Darius Milhaud Chair of Composition at Mills College in Oakland, California, where he currently lives.
 Mitchell was chosen by Jeff Mangum of Neutral Milk Hotel to perform at the All Tomorrow's Parties festival in March 2012 in Minehead, England.

 Teaching

 Mitchell has taught at the University of Illinois, the University of Wisconsin–Madison, and the California Institute of the Arts.
 From 2007 to 2019 Mitchell has taught at Mills College in Oakland, California.
+Among his notable students is Dave Soldier.